Skip to main content

 If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille email hello@eequ.org

-We’ll carefully consider your request and get back to you within 7 days.
+We’ll carefully consider your request and respond within 7 working days.

 Reporting accessibility problems with this website

 We’re always looking to improve the accessibility of this website.
-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact: hello@eequ.org and the design and development team will respond within 7 days, detailing how we will endeavour to improve your accessibility.
+If you find any problems not listed on here or think we’re not meeting accessibility requirements, contact: hello@eequ.org.
+The design and development team will respond within 7 working days, and explain what steps we will take.

 Enforcement procedure

-The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
-If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS) (https://www.equalityadvisoryservice.com/).
+The Equality and Human Rights Commission (EHRC) enforces the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+If you are not satisfied with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 Contacting us by phone or arranging a video meeting

-If you contact us 7 days before your video meeting we can arrange a British Sign Language (BSL) interpreter.
+If you contact us at least 7 days before your video meeting, we can arrange a British Sign Language (BSL) interpreter.

 You can contact us by email on hello@eequ.org.